StevenWeathers/thunderdome-planning-poker/docs/CONFIGURATION.md

 | `auth.oidc.client_id`     | AUTH_OIDC_CLIENT_ID     | OpenID Connect OAuth2 Client ID     |               |
 | `auth.oidc.client_secret` | AUTH_OIDC_CLIENT_SECRET | OpenID Connect OAuth2 Client Secret |               |

+The OIDC redirect URI is constructed as `/oauth/<auth.oidc.provider_name>/callback` which will be added to the end of your normal hosting URL.

 ### LDAP Configuration

 If `auth.method` is set to `ldap`, then the Create Account function is disabled and authentication is done using LDAP.